 On this scale, the norm is a state of painlessness, when the indicators are within the age and sex norms.
-This is not health.
+This is not healthy.
 Health is a state of preparedness when all indicators are at the super-levels that create a certain margin of safety and health.

 This concept was so cool that it easily conquered the hearts and minds of people around the world.
 In its very essence, it contained a competitive moment, because it was built on performing for a time competitive movements from different sports.
 And it just so happened that the sport that emerged from fitness began to grow at a gigantic pace, and dragged up the fitness component as well.

 CrossFit Games, which emerged as an athletes’ sidewalk, eventually became a powerful tournament.
 Athletes who train in their free time and compete as “weekend warriors” have been supplanted by professionals who train full-time and make a living from sports.
-The scale “pathology-norm-preparedness” has become a “pathology-norm-pathology” due to the large number of injuries and doping scandals.
+The scale “pathology-norm-preparedness” has become a “pathology-norm-pathology” due to a large number of injuries and doping scandals.

 Meanwhile, Greg Glassman gives the impression of a man driven by the idea of a revolution in fitness.
-It is now fashionable to discuss changes in the format of CrossFit Games 2019 through the prism of financial well-being of CrossFit Inc., and their income from affiliations and training.
+It is now fashionable to discuss changes in the format of CrossFit Games 2019 through the prism of the financial well-being of CrossFit Inc., and their income from affiliations and training.
 But Greg Glassman continues to say what he said 10 years ago, and even more.
 Only then did he contrasted CrossFit with network fitness.
-Now he contrasts CrossFit health care system as a whole.
+Now he contrasts the CrossFit health care system as a whole.

 Greg Glassman made a fortune on CrossFit.
 But he looks the same as 10 years ago: a baseball cap, a shirt, faded jeans.
 And yet – no hint of a sense of self-importance.
 But in the eyes of all the same fire of holy war with all that is meaningless in fitness and healthcare.

-Competitive crossfit – the reason for the success of CrossFit Inc.
+Competitive Crossfit – the reason for the success of CrossFit Inc.

 As in any war, half measures are not effective.
-If you want to be heard – question all foundations.
+If you want to be heard – the question all foundations.
 Contrast yourself with everything.
 Traditional fitness is a waste of time.
 Sumo squats with weights and simulators are meaningless.
 A regulated training program is a useless routine.

 We are for functional movements that allow us to perform high-power work.
-We are for the constant variation of the forearm workout and the achievement of a comprehensive working capacity.
+We are for the constant variation of the forearm workout and the achievement of comprehensive working capacity.
 We are for constantly high intensity in everything.
 We are CrossFit.